vuejs/v2.vuejs.org/source/guide/best-practices.md

 })
 ```

-For more info about hook orders, see [Lifecycle of ViewModel instances](/api/options.html#Lifecycle).
+For more info about instance hook orders, see [Lifecycle of ViewModel instances](/api/options.html#Lifecycle).

 ## Async rendering